NGC 6366

 Meet NGC 6366, one of more than 150 globular clusters orbit the Milky Way’s core.
 Each is a more-or-less spherical grouping of hundreds of thousands of stars tightly held together by gravity.
 Some, like M13 are big, bright, tightly packed and spectacular.
 Others… not so much.

 NGC 6366 is usually overlooked in favour of the splashier globular clusters of Ophiuchus, like M10, M12 and M14.
-It is so sparse that it barely looks like a globular cluster at all.
-It is small and dim, covering less than a half-Moon’s width in the sky.
+It is so sparse that it barely looks like a globular cluster at all, except in long exposures like this one.
+It is small and dim (for a globular cluster), covering less than a half-Moon’s width in the sky.
 It lies 11,700 light years from us.

 Although it might not compete with its siblings for brilliance, there are some facts that make it interesting: it is a “metal rich” cluster, meaning its stars have relatively large amounts of elements heavier than hydrogen and helium.
 It contains relatively few low mass stars; one theory is that the lower mass stars have been stripped away by the main portion of the Milky Way galaxy through “tidal stripping.”

+I’ve imaged this object at least three times before, but this is the best so far, in my opinion.
 A previous version was published in the September 2015 Astronomy Magazine.
 Another image, from 2017, is posted here.
-It’s interesting to compare how my equipment, processing workflow, and results have evolved over the last eight years.
+Even my 2023 image doesn’t compare to the current version.
+It’s interesting to see how my equipment, processing workflow, and results have evolved over the last 11 or so years.

 Tekkies:

-Acquisition, focusing, and control of Paramount MX mount with N.I.N.A., TheSkyX and PHD2.
-Focus with Optec DirectSync motor and controller.
-Equipment control with PrimaLuce Labs Eagle 3 (2021) and 4 (2023) Pro computer.
+Acquisition, focusing, and control of Paramount MX mount with N.I.N.A., TheSkyX.
+Primalucelab low-profile 2″ Essato focuser, ARCO rotator and Giotto flat panel.
+Guiding with PHD2 with QHY 585 guide camera.
+Equipment control with PrimaLuce Labs Eagle 4 Pro computer.
 All pre-processing and processing in PixInsight.
 Acquired from my SkyShed in Guelph.
-Average transparency and seeing.
-Data acquired May 24-29, 2023 in a nearly moonless sky.
+Average transparency and above average seeing.
+Acquired under moderate moon illumination from April 23-27, 2026.

-Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization and integration of all frames.
+Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, and integration.

-Gradient Removal: DynamicBackgroundExtraction was applied to both masters.
+Gradient Removal: DynamicBackgroundExtraction was applied to the SynthL and RGBmasters.

-Linear Noise Reduction: NoiseXterminator was applied to each image with settings Amount=0.9 and Detail=0.15
+Linear Noise Reduction: NoiseXterminator was applied to the RGB and SynthL masters with settings Amount=0.9 and Interations=4.

 Nonlinear Processing

-Nonlinear Noise Reduction: NoiseXterminator was used to reduce noise in the background areas of the image with settings Amount=0.9 and Detail=0.1
+Nonlinear Noise Reduction: NoiseXterminator was applied to the starless image with Amount=0.9 and Iterations=4.

-Final Steps: The RepairedHSVSeparation script was applied to correct colour artifacts in star cores.
-Background, cluster and star brightness, contrast and saturation were adjusted in several iterations using CurvesTransformation with masks as required.
+Final Steps: Brightness, contrast, and saturation were adjusted in several iterations using HistogramTransformation and CurvesTransformation with masks as required.
 ICCProfileTransformation (sRGB IEC61966-2.1; Relative Colorimetric with black point compensation) was applied prior to saving as a jpg.
-Finder chart was made using the FindingChart process.
+The finder chart was made using the FindingChart process.

 Nice work!!